rebeccao/FLPDatabase-AddOwners/README.md

 - `poetDB.json`

 ### Description
 Open the mongo csv file in Excel and manually merge the data from the manifold Excel file.
-Run this script to convert the Excel file in a json file that will be imported into MongoDB.
+Then run this script to convert the Excel file into a json file that will be imported into MongoDB.

 ### Run the Script
 `python convert_excel_to_json.py`